zhongweixie/zhongweixie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final year undergraduate student in wuhan university, enrolled in Computer Science Elite Class 2021.
-I am interested in enhancing the reasoning ability of language models and building efficient AI Agents for different scenarios.
+Hello!
+I am Zhongwei XIE, an Mphil student in HKUST-KnowComp supervised by Prof. Yangqiu Song.
+I get the bachelor's degree in Wuhan university in Computer Science Elite Class in June, 2025.
+I am interested in enhancing the reasoning ability of language models and building efficient AI training framework for different scenarios.

 # 🔥 News
+- *2026.01*: 1 manuscript is submitted to ACL ARR 2026 January.
+- *2025.11*: I have attended EMNLP 2025 in Nov 2025, Suzhou, China.
+Thanks for the support by Prof. Yangqiu Song.
+- *2025.09*: I start my Mphil journey in HKUST-KnowComp supervised by Prof. Yangqiu Song.
 - *2025.06*: I'm going to graduate from Wuhan University.
 I will miss everything ...
 - *2025.05*: 1 manuscript is submitted to NIPS.
 - *2025.03*: I serve as a reviewer for ACL ARR 2025 February.